Sank's Glossary of Linguistics

 SANDHI

-3. (Morphophonology) From Sanskrit sandhi, 'joining'.
-A cover term for a wide variety of sound changes that occur at morpheme or word boundaries.
+3. (Morphophonology) From Sanskrit सधि, lit. 'joining'.
+Any of a wide variety of sound changes that occur at morpheme or word boundaries.
 Examples include fusion of sounds across word boundaries and the alteration of one sound depending on nearby sounds or the grammatical function of the adjacent words.
+Sandhi belongs to morphophonology.

 SATELLITE-FRAMING